 The call uses a digital modem.
 If no digital modems are available, the call is not placed.
 The data rate depends upon the quality of the connections between modems and the types of modems used.
 This setting requires that your MAX have digital modems installed.
-Modem applies only when Encaps=MPP, PPP or X.25/PAD.
+Modem applies only when Encaps=MPP, or PPP.
 Currently, multichannel modem calls are not supported even if Encaps=MPP.